alex-mayfield/fmsreport/pages/3_motives.md

 ## The Insignificance of Federal Funding?

-<iframe title="D_fed_abcfm" width="100%" height="550" src="https://app.powerbi.com/view?r=eyJrIjoiYmI2OTJjYmYtZjI5Zi00NjNlLWI4ZWItZGRhOTU2ZDI4YmY5IiwidCI6Ijk3YTU4NTU0LTg5ZjYtNGQ1YS05ODA2LWRkMGVlMDg1ZDIzNSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="D_fed_abcfm" width="100%" height="550" src="https://app.powerbi.com/view?r=eyJrIjoiYmI2OTJjYmYtZjI5Zi00NjNlLWI4ZWItZGRhOTU2ZDI4YmY5IiwidCI6Ijk3YTU4NTU0LTg5ZjYtNGQ1YS05ODA2LWRkMGVlMDg1ZDIzNSIsImMiOjN9" style="border:2px solid gray; padding-top: .25rem;" allowFullScreen="true"></iframe>

 Politicians and Indian administrators shared a fixation on “civilization” with Christian mission leaders in the early nineteenth century.
 But for most mission leaders, the civilizing mission was viewed primarily as a foundation for the more important task: conversion.